Where to exchange money in Prague and how much?

 Want to exchange only small amounts?

-EXCHANGE CZ on Kaprova street (downtown): This branch is very close to the Old Town Square.
+Go to EXCHANGE CZ on Kaprova street (downtown): This branch is very close to the Old Town Square.
 Basically 5 minutes away from the Astronomical Clock, yeaaah!
-Address: Kaprova 14/13, 110 00 Prague 1 (it´s a corner house so you may find it under three different addresses:-))) This branch is perfect for smaller transactions.
+Address: Kaprova 14/13, 110 00 Prague 1.
+It´s a corner house so you may find it under three different addresses:-))) Don´t be surprised.
+This branch is perfect for smaller transactions.
 You will not get the same exchange rates as in their first location mentioned above but it still will be a a good rate.
 This branch is conveniently located in the city center where you will probably spend most of your time.

 My recommendation: if you only want to exchange 20, 50, 200, 300 euro (dollars, franks, pounds…) go here.
 You really don´t need to exchange much.
 Prague is very card friendly.
-Like 50 euro / pp is absolutely fine for your whole stay and small purchases.
+50 euro / pp is absolutely fine for your whole stay and small purchases.
+WC, tipping in cafés.
 The rest you can pay by card!

 exchange money prague